of Homes Sold

-The housing market in Denver, CO is very competitive.
-The median sale price of a home in Denver was $570K last month, a decrease of 3.4% since last year.
-The median sale price per square foot in Denver is $353, a decrease of 2.2% since last year.
-In July 2025:
+The housing market in Denver, CO is somewhat competitive.
+The median sale price of a home in Denver was $565K last month, a decrease of 9.6% since last year.
+The median sale price per square foot in Denver is $369, an increase of 1.1% since last year.
+In February 2026:

 Median Sale Price